-Clarence Harmon, former Mayor of the City of St. Louis and Chief of Police of the St. Louis Metropolitan Police Department, is president of Harmon Consultants, Inc., a private firm specializing in government and private industry consulting.
+Clarence Harmon, former Mayor of the City of St. Louis and Chief of Police of the St. Louis Metropolitan Police Department, is president of Harmon Consultants, Inc., a private firm specializing in government, and private industry consulting.
 Those services encompass reorganization, management, logistics, security, race-mediation and community development.

-Additionally Mayor Harmon has served as an adjunct professor at Saint Louis University in St. Louis and the Senator Paul E. Simon Public Policy Institute at Southern Illinois University at Carbondale.
-He has taught undergraduate courses in Law Enforcement, Criminal Justice and Global Terrorism at Saint Louis University and has taught master's level courses in Public Policy, Criminal Justice and Municipal Government through the Political Science and Criminal Justice departments at Southern Illinois University.
+Additionally Mayor Harmon has served as an adjunct professor at St. Louis University in St. Louis and the Senator Paul E. Simon Public Policy Institute at Southern Illinois University at Carbondale.
+He has taught undergraduate courses in Law Enforcement, Criminal Justice and Global Terrorism at St. Louis University and has taught master's level courses in Public Policy, Criminal Justice and Municipal Government through the Political Science and Criminal Justice departments at Southern Illinois University.

 Although he had earned a reputation as an effective and straightforward public servant during his 26 years with the St. Louis Metropolitan Police Department before becoming Mayor, he had never held elected office before taking the Oath of Office on April 15, 1997, becoming the City's second African-American Mayor.

 Harmon will always have his place in history as the first Mayor of the 21st Century and the Second Millennium.
 However, Harmon also presided over one of the biggest recent booms in the City of St. Louis.